JonJagger/cyber-dojo/readme.txt

 Start coding
 ============
-Enter the 10-character id on each partcipating computer and click start coding.
+Enter the 10-character (case insensutive, 5 chars are usually enough) id on each participating computer and click start coding.
 The server will assign each computer an animal 'avatar' (eg Panda).
 The animal provides identity for each computer.
 You can resume coding at any time by choosing the animal.